 But at nearly $100, it ain't cheap.

-Enter the ThermoPop, the new $29* digital thermometer from the makers of the Thermapen, which offers many of the same features for a fraction of the price.
+Enter the ThermoPop, the digital thermometer from the makers of the Thermapen that offers many of the same features for a fraction of the price.
 The real question: how well does it work?